-- Implicitly, by entering a single carriage return at its end. - Explicitly, by entering two consecutive backslashes: \\
+- Implicitly, by entering a single carriage return at its end. - Explicitly, by entering two consecutive backslashes: \\ for most purposes, explicit line breaks are not required because a single carriage return is enough.

 When rendered into HTML, the result is a paragraph of text that is split into separate lines by tags, wherever a forced line break appears.